DexterZeng/CEA/README.md

 # CEA

-This is the source code for ICDE 2020 paper Collective Embedding-based Entity Alignment via Adaptive Features ([CEA](https://arxiv.org/abs/1912.08404)).
+This is the source code for ICDE 2020 paper Collective Entity Alignment via Adaptive Features ([CEA](https://arxiv.org/abs/1912.08404)).

 The code is based on the old version of [GCN-Align](https://github.com/1049451037/GCN-Align).
 The datasets are obtained from [BootEA](https://github.com/nju-websoft/BootEA) and [RSN](https://github.com/nju-websoft/RSN).